mkinney/discord_aibot/README.md

 If on Windows, if you did not set the environment variable, you'll have to hard code the token into the script.
 Comment out the `discord_token` line and change the `discord_token` to be the token from the above step.

+## Test out the bot

-Run "python bot.py"
+- Run "python bot.py".
 Again, the output should show it logged in ok.
-From discord run "?ai Some question"
+- From discord run "?ai Some question"

 Note: If you run "python bot.py" and you get "Aborted (core dumped)", then you probably ran out of memory.
-(I got this when I used a 4gb ram instance.)
-Either add more memory or add some swap.

 Here's one example in use:
 <img width="874" alt="Screen Shot 2023-04-29 at 6 53 23 PM" src="https://user-images.githubusercontent.com/2219838/235331802-8115057c-a237-4b9d-a07d-c77637f2d209.png">

+## Create a linux service (optional)
 For Linux users: to set up the bot as a service to auto start upon a reboot, as root run:

 ```